 For many people, their time at university is where they figure out what they want to do for a career.
 You might see yourself working as a teacher or in a publishing house in the future.
-This is a guide on how to utilise the flexibility within the Department of English and Related Literature to move yourself towards a future career.
+This is a guide on how to utilise the flexibility within English and Related Literature to move yourself towards a future career.

 Flexibility of choice